MatthewSuntup/orbital-toolbox/README.md

 <img src="img/visibility_graph_rotating.png?raw=true" height="400">
 </p>

-Note that when the rotation of the Earth is considered, the time of visibility is shorter (612.5 seconds at 90° elevation in comparison to the previous 618.5°).
+Note that when the rotation of the Earth is considered, the time of visibility is shorter (612.5 seconds at 90° elevation in comparison to the previous 618.5 seconds).
 Additionally, there is an asymmetry between elevations on the east side of the zenith and the west side (seen in the offset blue line).

 ### Hohmann Transfers
 #### Calculating required delta-V
-The `hohmann(r1, r2, theta)` function calculates the required changes in velocity at the perigee and apogee of a transfer orbit for a Hohmann transfer between two circular orbits.
+The `hohmann(r1, r2, theta)` function calculates the required changes in velocity at the perigee and apogee of a transfer orbit for a [Hohmann transfer](https://en.wikipedia.org/wiki/Hohmann_transfer_orbit) between two circular orbits.
 The calculations used by this function assume that the burns are instantaneous, and that the eccentricities of the starting and final orbits are 0.
 Additionally, it is assumed that the inclination change is to occur entirely as part of the second burn, so the second burn is effectively a vector sum of a burn to circularise the orbit and a burn to change the inclination.

 The semi-major axis of the transfer orbit is given by: